CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Biophysical Modeling for Diverse Structural Simulation

 \section{Biophysical Modeling for Diverse Structural Simulation}

-We introduced a unified biophysical modeling framework that leverages both experimental and generated structures, context‐aware organelle embedding, and scale‐adaptive placement to synthesize high‐fidelity, biologically grounded cryo–EM micrographs.
+We introduce a unified biophysical modeling framework that leverages both experimental and generated structures, and scale‐adaptive placement to synthesize high‐fidelity, biologically grounded cryo-EM micrographs.
 By integrating data‐driven and probabilistic placement strategies with realistic imaging physics, our pipeline captures the compositional and spatial heterogeneity of cellular specimens.
 Full specifications are provided in Appendix~\ref{simulator}.

-\paragraph{Library Construction.} To enrich the structural basis for simulation, we build a model library that supports heterogeneity.
-Our library integrates two sources:

-\begin{itemize}[leftmargin=2em] \item \textbf{Structure-Based Mining:} We retrieved over 10,000 experimentally resolved PDB entries spanning molecular weights from small enzymes (~50 kDa) to large viral capsids (>50,000 kDa), and symmetry classes from high-order tetrahedral assemblies to asymmetric C$_1$ complexes.
-These entries contribute well-characterized, functionally diverse macromolecular structures that form the backbone of the simulation. \item \textbf{Alphafold-Based Constructing:} To fill gaps in experimental structures, we perform AlphaFold predictions on curated proteomes, generating high-confidence models of transient, disordered, or condition-specific proteins that are often absent from the databases.
-Including these conformers broadens our library’s heterogeneity and exposes downstream placement and diffusion modules to a wider range of biologically relevant shapes and flexibilities, thereby improving the robustness and generalizability. \end{itemize}

-All models are then standardized through Gaussian smoothing and isosurface extraction, followed by triangulated mesh conversion with care taken to preserve fine-scale features such as active-site geometry.
+\paragraph{Library Construction.} To enrich the structural basis for simulation, we construct a heterogeneity-supporting model library by combining a broad collection of experimentally resolved PDB structures, spanning molecular weights from small enzymes (\verb|~|50 kDa) to large viral capsids (>50,000 kDa) and symmetry classes from high-order tetrahedral assemblies to asymmetric C$_1$ complexes, and combining AlphaFold predictions on curated proteomes to fill gaps in experimental structures (see Figure \ref{fig:alphafold3}), thereby expanding structural coverage to improve the robustness and generalizability.
+All models are then standardized through Gaussian smoothing and isosurface extraction, followed by triangulated mesh conversion while preserving fine-scale features.
 The processed particles are shown in Figure \ref{fig:cryoem_simulation}(a).

-\paragraph{Subcellular Context Embedding.} To bridge particle-level modeling with realistic cellular architecture, we incorporate segmented subcellular structures to provide contextual spatial constraints.
-We integrate subcellular geometries and surrounding cytosolic environment derived from segmented real volumes (Figure \ref{fig:cryoem_simulation}(b)).
-Extracted density fields are smoothed and thresholded to form clean base meshes, then spatially filtered to remove noise and discretization artifacts.
-To capture natural morphological variability, we apply low-amplitude perturbations and subtle surface deformation.
-This embedding preserves native spatial relationships and contexts before invoking downstream placement routine.

-\paragraph{Particle Placement.} To achieve biologically plausible positioning and orientation of macromolecules, we combine empirical annotations with probabilistic sampling under controllable fidelity-diversity tradeoffs.
-Particles are positioned using dual approaches that integrate experimental measurements with synthetic sampling, feeding into the subsequent class-specific distribution modeling:
+\paragraph{Virtual Sample Modeling.} To assemble in-silico specimens for imaging, we build virtual samples that balance experimental fidelity and controllable diversity.
+The steps are as follows: